Doctor’s Degrees in Energy, Environment, & Natural Resources Law

 Student Diversity

-More men than women pursue doctor's degrees in energy, environment, and natural resources law.
-About 100.0% of graduates in this field are male.
+More women than men pursue their doctor's degree in energy, environment, and natural resources law.
+About 55.6% of graduates with this degree are female.

 The racial-ethnic distribution of energy, environment, and natural resources law doctor’s degree students is as follows: